 Hand in hand with managing your time is the ability to organize your coursework.
 Organization is a proactive behavior that allows you to think ahead and plan so that you can use your time effectively.
 There are some websites/applications designed specifically for learning new skills, managing everyday life and employing new study tools.

 - Evernote – helps you consolidate and remember information across all devices that you use.
 This will help you stay organized, save ideas and improve productivity.

 - My Study Life – organize classes, tasks and exams.

-Understanding and staying aware of your workload is key to remote learning.
-Your instructor will most likely need to adjust dates, deadlines and class assignments now that we’ve had an extra week off classes and work is being held remotely.
+Understanding and staying aware of your workload is key to hybrid/remote learning.
+Your instructor will provide you with a syllabus that will include dates, deadlines and class assignments and work to be done remotely.
 Take that information and make a calendar with rough guidelines of what readings, activities and assignments you should complete each day and week.
 Record all important submission dates so none spring up and overwhelm you.
 Spend 10-15 minutes on a Sunday working out your priorities for the week, checking to make sure you are on track and taking action if you’re not.
 Don’t fall behind!